laiyii/D-peptide-binder-design/README.md

 ```

 ## Acknowledgements
 This design procedure involves multiple softwares related to protein design.
-We acknowledge and thank the developers of Rosetta, gromacs, gmx_MMPBSA and PASTA2.0 for their incredible and hard work.
+We acknowledge and thank the developers of Naccess, Rosetta, gromacs, gmx_MMPBSA and PASTA2.0 for their incredible and hard work.